kowusu01/RapidPrototypingWithExpressJs/Readme.md

 For instance, the whole backend api can be dockerized and shared so that developers can run it locally.
 Another method would be to create a dummy api that serves data similar to what the real api will serve.
 This gives you, the developer a lot of flexilibity especially when creating test data.

 ### this project shows one way to remove a dependency
 This project shows how Node can be used to create a simple dummy api for testing while the actual api is still in development.
-In oder to create a dummy api that resemebles the actual one, we need to define the api endpoints and the schema very quickly during the project.
+In order to create a dummy api that resemebles the actual one, we need to define the api endpoints and the schema very quickly during the project.
 Tools like OpenApi can be very helpful in this case.

 Even if developers are not familiar with how to use OpenApi to describe api endpoints, you should be able to use json to create sample data of what is expected from th api.